Lag b’Omer 5784

 My personal reflections on each day’s combination of middot are not meant to be comprehensive; they are not based upon any one particular system.
 Nor, may my insights be characterized as authoritative, because I am a student, not a teacher.
 I simply hope to inspire others to delve into an exploration of their own personality, for the sake of tikkun hanefesh (rectification of the soul).

-Omer: Day 20 – Building Wisely
+Omer Count: Day 20 – Building Wisely

 What foundation have I built in order to bring harmony, meaning, and an overall sense of peace into my life?
 Am I the sort of person that permits myself “to go with the flow,” in hope that if I trust in the Universe, everything will work out for the best?
 Or, do I have a set of tangible principles, rules, and guidelines in my life, that governs my lifestyle, so that I might decide how to respond to the events in my life, rather than letting them passively shape me?
 Am I able to make wise decisions, based upon higher truths?
 Or do I go with the whim of my feelings, letting my emotions rule me instead?

+“Build Thou the walls of Jerusalem” (Psalm 51:20, JPS 1917 Tanach).
+The walls of our foundation that will preserve our inner sense of peace are the protective measures that we put in place to preserve our values, so that the sanctity of our lives is not diminished by outside factors.
+A strong foundation built upon wisdom is necessary, in order to navigate the challenges of life.
 From where is your harmony derived in your life?
 Upon what kind of foundation do you build your peace of mind?
 Do you have a lasting peace of mind?
 Is there something that will contribute to the restoration of your soul, when you might be thrown off balance by the world?

-A strong foundation is a sure and lasting one, that will provide shelter from the storms of life.
-Moreover, I think that harmony and inner peace must be maintained, through returning, and returning again, each and every day of our lives to our central focus in life.
+Harmony and inner peace must be maintained, through returning, and returning again, each and every day of our lives to our central focus in life.
 If our focus is on G-d, then true peace is attainable through His presence.

 Omer: Day 19 – A Sure Peace